Make the most of your trip to Dubbo Western Plains Zoo with these great travel tips.

 Biking from Giraffes to Bongos, hearing Lions grunt to each other during a night at the zoo and helping with wildlife conservation efforts are just a few of the experiences you can have at this iconic Australian destination.

-Here are 5 tips to make the most of your visit to Taronga Western Plains Zoo:
+Here are 5 tips to make the most of your visit to Western Plains Zoo:

 For most people getting to Dubbo involves a road trip.
 Make sure you time your trip right so that you are at the zoo for opening time.
 Not only are most of the animals more active during the earlier part of the day this way you can also follow the animal talks throughout your visit.

-Buy your tickets online before your visit and save money.
+Buy Taronga zoo tickets online before your visit and save money.
 You will save 10% off full-priced tickets and Family Group Tickets can Save 20% off full-priced adult & children ticket rates.

-You can purchase tickets online to Taronga Western Plains Zoo here.
+You can purchase online Dubbo zoo tickets here.

 Your ticket allows two-day entry into the zoo which is great value.
 We recommend making full use of those two days to see everything.

 You can also plan ahead with food.
-The zoo has picnic areas and free barbecues to take advantage of so pack a cooler bag full of yummy lunch and treats.
+Dubbo zoo has picnic areas and free barbecues to take advantage of so pack a cooler bag full of yummy lunch and treats.